 Texas statutes include specifications for and limitations applicable to the District and its authority to purchase investments as defined in the Public Funds Investment Act.
-The District has adopted a written investment policy to establish the guidelines by which it may invest.
-This policy is reviewed annually.
-The District's investment policy may be more restrictive than the Public Funds Investment Act.
+The District has adopted a written investment policy to establish the guidelines by which it may invest which is reviewed annually and which may be more restrictive than the Public Funds Investment Act.